 A hug is the perfect physical representation of that idea.
 If done right, you can feel yourself becoming a part of the other person.
 Here are the four best hugs I’ve ever been a part of:

 - On our second date, Mike took me to the county fair in Middlesex, NJ.
-It was an incredible night, and when the last available train home came, we held on to each other, not wanting the night to end.
-I knew then that I wasn’t ever going to stop hugging him…and now we’re getting married and no train schedule is ever going to keep us apart
+It was an incredible night, and when the last train arrived, we held on to each other, not wanting the night to end.
+I knew then that I wasn’t ever going to stop hugging him…and now we’re getting married and no train schedule is ever going to keep us apart 😛

 - At every Defy Ventures event we start off the evening with ten bear hugs.
 First we look into one another’s eyes, say the person’s name, and one thing we love about them.
 Then we hug.
-These are incredible hugs, and they’re nurturing for everyone.
-In prison, the former inmates learned that it wasn’t safe to touch anyone.
+In prison, these men learned that it wasn’t safe to touch anyone.
 For years they went without any physical contact.
 This is a huge part of the healing process.
-For the volunteers, it’s a great reminder that these are human beings with feelings, insecurities, and needs – the opposite of how they are normally portrayed in society: scary, unpredictable villains.
+For the volunteers, it’s a great reminder that these men have feelings, insecurities, and needs – the opposite of how they are normally portrayed in society: scary, unpredictable villains.

 - I can’t pinpoint the best hug I’ve received during all the TLC courses I’ve taken because they’re all so heartfelt and unguarded.
 Research shows that eight hugs a day releases oxytocin and lowers blood pressure.
 I definitely get a year’s worth of hug benefits in those three days.